-The development of the Innovation Hub is a key component of Mayor Gray’s Five Year Economic Development Strategy, which identifies the creation of a shared campus for academic institutions and technology firms as a key initiative for this administration.
+The development of the Innovation Hub is a key component for the creation of a shared campus for academic institutions and technology firms.
 The District of Columbia’s objectives in developing an Innovation Hub at St. Elizabeths East are to spur the creation of new technology-related businesses and jobs, to create economic opportunity at all skill levels for residents of both Ward 8 and the city as a whole, and to accelerate the diversification of Washington D.C.’s economy, reducing reliance on the federal government.

 Plans for the development of the Innovation Hub feature creative ideas such as the development of an “innovation marketplace” that provides flexible, shared conference and classroom space and infrastructure to support research and technology development, business and entrepreneurship development, as well as product demonstration and commercialization activities.
 Activities could include business incubation and early business expansion facilities, product prototyping, small scale assembly, storage and distribution, and light manufacturing, all of which can take place within either newly constructed facilities or renovated historic buildings on St. Elizabeths East.